X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain10colors.md

 ![Colored Wireframe](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA1-10Colors2.png?raw=true)

-When your run this code, you will indeed see a nicely colored network of lines.
+When you run this code, you will indeed see a nicely colored network of lines.
 When we want to see the whole colored terrain, we just have to remove this line (or set it to FillMode.Solid) in the **Draw** method:

 ```csharp
     rs.FillMode = FillMode.WireFrame;